Someone said these.

-As we celebrated Halloween online, our clever children learnt that when someone offers them ‘Tricks or Treats’, they can have both Tricks and Treats.
+As we celebrated Halloween online today, our clever children learnt that when someone offers them ‘Tricks or Treats’, they can have both Tricks and Treats.

 Children, don’t be afraid to challenge your brain, don’t be afraid to strive for all the treats.